Tencent/omi/tutorial/omi-web-components-snake-game.md

 }
 ```

-You can see that the above image uses a 16*16 two-dimensional array to store snakes, food, and map information.
+You can see that the above code uses a 16*16 two-dimensional array to store snakes, food, and map information.
 Snakes and food occupy 1 lattice and the rest 0.

 ```js
 [